Long-Awaited Improvements to Federal Grantmaking Now in Effect

 Maine Association of Nonprofits, and many other capacity-building organizations within the nonprofit community, have been part of a sustained, multi-year advocacy effort led by the National Council of Nonprofits (NCN) to address federal grantmaking rules that harm to nonprofits and limit their effectiveness in carrying out their missions.
 Starting today, October 1st, some very big wins take effect!

 Charitable nonprofits will now face lower barriers to accessing government grants and be able to secure higher reimbursement rates for their actual costs.
-Huge for nonprofit bottom lines, the de-minimis indirect cost rate will go up from 10% to 15%, and pass-through entities must accept nonprofits' negotiated indirect cost rates. rate that governments using federal funds must pay to every grantee to 15% (up from 10%), removes multiple barriers to accessing federal grant funding, mandates streamlining and simplifying of Notices of Funding Opportunities (requests for proposals), and raises the Single Audit threshold to $1 million (from $750,000).
+Huge for nonprofit bottom lines, the de-minimis indirect cost rate will go up from 10% to 15%, and pass-through entities must accept nonprofits' negotiated indirect cost rates.
+The reforms also remove multiple barriers to accessing federal grant funding, mandates streamlining and simplifying of Notices of Funding Opportunities (requests for proposals), and raises the Single Audit threshold to $1 million (from $750,000).
 To learn more, check out the National Council of Nonprofits' summary of beneficial changes in the rule.

 The rules advance equity by encouraging community engagement in federal programs, consideration of diversity, no longer requiring English language in notices, applications and reporting, and simplifying language in notices of funding opportunities.